 Many guests choose to stay at lodges outside the park boundaries, there are several reason for this with one of the most compelling being that the quality of accommodation and service is generally higher here than at the camps within the park.
 Another popular option amongst visitors to this part of Namibia is to use a combination of the privately owned establishments along with a few nights inside the park - allowing them to experience the best of both worlds.
 Many of these privately owned establishments offer private game drives, either in their own game reserves or in Etosha Park itself.

 The main entrance to the park is called the "Andersson Gate" situated near Okaukuejo in the south.
 The eastern entrance is called the "Von Lindequist Gate" and is near Namutoni.
 The new "Nehale lya Mpingana Gate" gate, (King Nehale Gate) was opened at the beginning of 2003 in the north-east.
-Self-drive visitors must note that entry to western Etosha at Galton's Gate is only permitted with previously booked accommodation for Dolomite Camp.

 Visitors should note that the park is only open from sunrise to sunset.
 Outside of these hours, visitors either have to be in one of the camps, or completely outside the park - or sleep in their cars, surrounded by sharp-toothed prowlers and the sounds of bush at night!